 Contracts are offered to teachers annually by First Nations and Teach For Canada has seen 95% of the Teach For Canada teachers receive an offer for an additional year.
 Teachers often feel pulled to stay in the community and teach for another year or two (or more!) despite their initial commitment to stay for two years.
 Others decide to move on from the community they called home, and they do so with respect and appreciation.

-Whatever their decision, Teacher Development Managers like Natasha Davey who supports teachers through this process, know what it’s like to talk through these challenging decisions.
-Natasha spoke to Teach For Canada teachers on why they made their decision to stay or to go this year.
+Whatever their decision, Teacher Development Managers who support teachers through this process, know what it’s like to talk through these challenging decisions.
+We spoke to Teach For Canada teachers on why they made their decision to stay or to go in 2019.

 Choosing to stay

 As a Teacher Development Manager, I know that choosing to return to a community takes courage, energy, and reflection.
 Nearly one-third of all Teach For Canada teachers decide to stay beyond their two-year commitment.
 For Renee Connors, a teacher in Fort Severn First Nation, choosing to stay in the community was an easy decision: “I have felt so welcomed and supported in Fort Severn that deciding to come back was an easy choice,” she explained.

 “The level of freedom I have to respond to my students’ needs and interests was a big factor.
 I love being able to change lessons last minute to align with questions they have asked, or take them outside for a walk when things are getting hectic, without all the red tape that exists in a city school.
 These is a sense of trust in a small community that is really comforting.”